WHMB-TV: Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

-WHMB-TV was the only LeSEA-owned station that was not included in a groupwide affiliation agreement with Cozi TV that was announced on June 17, 2014; the network, which primarily airs classic television series (including some that are currently or have previously aired on WHMB), has been carried locally on the second digital subchannel of NBC affiliate WTHR (channel 13) since March 2013 due to an existing agreement with the owner of the station, the Dispatch Broadcast Group and its Class A sister station WALV-CD (channel 46), now a MeTV affiliate since 2016, which is carried on WTHR's third digital subchannel as well.
+WHMB-TV was the only LeSEA-owned station that was not included in a groupwide affiliation agreement with Cozi TV that was announced on June 17, 2014; the network, which primarily airs classic television series (including some that are currently or have previously aired on WHMB), has been carried locally on the second digital subchannel of NBC affiliate WTHR (channel 13) since March 2013 due to an existing agreement with then-owner Dispatch Broadcast Group and its Class A sister station WALV-CD (channel 46), now a MeTV affiliate since 2016, which is carried on WTHR's third digital subchannel as well.

 In January 2017, LeSEA announced All Sports Channel 40.3, a subchannel with programming from the American Sports Network.
 It aired college basketball and ice hockey from the Big Ten Conference, Mid-American Conference, Horizon League and Hockey East.
 The subchannel also featured a sports talk show.
 The affiliation only lasted a short time, with a "WHMB-40.3" logo screen broadcasting from April until the end of May 2017.

 At the end of May 2017, LeSEA shuffled World Harvest Television to its 40.3 subchannel, and added Light TV to 40.2.
 In September 2018, 40.3 was realigned to broadcast HSN, and WHT was dropped.
 In May 2020, Light TV was dropped, and QVC was added to 40.2.

+On October 17, 2024, WHMB announced that Chicago Sports Network, the local television home for the Chicago Bulls, Blackhawks and White Sox, would begin broadcasting on the station's second and sixth subchannels.
+The station is disallowed from carrying Bulls games to protect the local rights for the Indiana Pacers.

 Analog-to-digital conversion

 WHMB-TV shut down its analog signal, over UHF channel 40, on January 16, 2009.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 16.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 16, using virtual channel 40.
 In May 2012, the FCC issued a Report & Order, approving a request by LeSEA to move the station's digital signal from channel 16 to UHF channel 20.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 40.